open-telemetry/sig-developer-experience/README.md

 ## What is the Developer Experience SIG?

-The goal of this SIG is to improve the experience for developers implementing OpenTelemetry within their projects.
+The goal of this SIG is to improve the experience for developers using OpenTelemetry within their projects.

 ## Get involved